jtanguy/workshop-devenv/steps/04-scripts-solution/docs/reference/devenv.nix.md

 **` terraform-format `**

-Format terraform (` .tf `) files.
+Format terraform (` .tf `) files\.

 **` tflint `**

-A Pluggable Terraform Linter.
+A Pluggable Terraform Linter\.

 **` topiary `**

-A universal formatter engine within the Tree-sitter ecosystem, with support for many languages.
+A universal formatter engine within the Tree-sitter ecosystem, with support for many languages\.

 **` treefmt `**

-One CLI to format the code tree.
+One CLI to format the code tree\.

 **` typos `**